caplin/StyleGuide/index.md

 A javascript style guide drawing heavily from other style guides (in particular [Felix's Node Style Guide](http://nodeguide.com/style.html), and [idiomatic.js](https://github.com/rwldrn/idiomatic.js/)) but favouring explicitness and minimisation of potential for error over terseness.

+As with any style guide, some of these rules are debateable.
+Having a consistent style throughout the codebase is more valuable than getting any one rule 'right' or 'wrong'.

+> Break any of these rules sooner than say anything outright barbarous.
+>
+> *Politics and the English Language*, George Orwell

 Religion
 --------